AviatrixSystems/Docs/HowTos/general_glossary.rst

 IPsec (Internal Protocol Security)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A set of security protocols for `IP (Internet Protocol) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ networks that are used together to set up encrypted connections between devices.
+IPsec is a set of security protocols for `IP (Internet Protocol) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>`_ networks that are used together to set up encrypted connections between devices.

 LAN (Local Area Network)
 ^^^^^^^^^^^^^^^^^^^^^^^

-A group of two or more connected computers in one small geographic area, usually within the same building or campus.
+LAN is a group of two or more connected computers in one small geographic area, usually within the same building or campus.
 LANs can be connected across larger distances by `WANs (Wide Area Networks) <https://docs.aviatrix.com/HowTos/general_glossary.html#wan-wide-area-network>`_.

 Latency
 ^^^^^^^^^^^^^^^^^^^^^

-The time it takes for a data packet to transfer across a network.
+Latency is the time it takes for a data packet to transfer across a network.
 Network administrators and IT personnel try to minimize latency as much as possible.

 LDAP (Lightweight Direct Access Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A standard communications protocol used to read and write data to and from an Active Directory.
+LDAP is a standard communications protocol used to read and write data to and from an Active Directory.

 Line rate Gbps
 ^^^^^^^^^^^^^^^^^^^^^

-The speed at which your router communicates with equipment at the other end of the line, measured in gigabytes per second.
+Line rate Gbps is the speed at which your router communicates with equipment at the other end of the line, measured in gigabytes per second.

 MCNA (Multi-Cloud Networking Architecture)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^